 The main outcomes and lessons of the Phase II Sorption Project were discussed by a wider audience of implementers, regulators and modellers at an international workshop in October 2005.
 The workshop provided an overview of the main project results, with emphasis on the merits and limitations of thermodynamic sorption models (TSMs) as well as recommendations on their use.
 A report on the main findings of Phase II of the Sorption Project had also been released, along with several publications in the open literature.

 On the basis of the main results obtained and lessons learnt during Phase II, alongside the consensus reached during the workshop, the following needs were identified:

 The third phase of the project was launched in November 2007 to address the needs identified during Phase II.
-At the end of the phase, a guidance document in which the critical issues are treated in a way that will facilitate communication with waste management organisations and regulatory authorities will be issued.
-To this end, a workshop to present and discuss the draft guidance document will be held.
+At the end of the phase, a report in which the critical issues are treated in a way that will facilitate communication with waste management organisations and regulatory authorities was issued.
+A workshop to present and discuss the report was also held.

 (Report on Phase I, including summaries of the Oxford workshop presentations)

 sorption in natural systems - NEA News article (2000)